karottenreibe/karottenreibe.github.com/_posts/2009-10-27-great-quote.markdown

 ---
 title: A Great Quote
 summary:
-    A great quote from Voltaire.
+    A great quote from Evelyn Beatrice Hall.
 layout: post
 ---